 A search of the phrase "net carbohydrates" on PubMed on September 18, 2020 yielded 17,004 results and 3,143 results on Web of Science.
 However, because the search query was not very specific, it is highly likely that a large portion of these results would be false positives.
 Indeed, random checks on many of the queries seems to support this.
-Thus, a more systematic and specific search was conducted using the following search query: "((((net carbohydrate\ [tw]) OR effective carbohydrate\ [tw]) OR effective carb\[tw]) OR net effective carbohydrate\ [tw]) OR net effective carbb (tw])", which provided 390 results.
-We examined these results to assess any evidence of the claims attributed to the reduction of net carbohydrates, which we discuss in the review.
+Thus, a more systematic and specific search was conducted using the following search query: "(((((net carbohydrate\ [tw]) OR effective carbohydrate\ [tw]) OR net effective carbohydrate\ [tw]) OR net effective carbohydrate\ [tw]) OR net effective carbohydrate\ to assess any evidence of the claims attributed to the reduction of net carbohydrates, which we discuss in the review.